 Major 7.8 earthquake rocks Turkey and Syria, killing hundreds

-A powerful 7.8 magnitude earthquake hit southern Turkey and northern Syria early Monday, toppling buildings and triggering a frantic search for survivors in the rubble in cities and towns across the region.
-At least 360 were killed -- 237 in government-held areas of Syria alone -- and the toll continued to rise.
-Hundreds upon hundreds were injured, authorities in both nations said.
+A powerful 7.8 magnitude earthquake hit southern Turkey and northern Syria early Monday, toppling buildings and killing at least 568 people.
+With hundreds upon hundreds injured, the toll was expected to rise as rescue workers searched the rubble in cities and towns across the area.

 On both sides of the border, residents jolted out of sleep by the pre-dawn quake rushed outside on a cold, rainy and snowy winter night.
 Buildings were flattened and strong aftershocks continued.